zeedt/nyc-taxi-pipeline/README.md

 ### **NYC TAXI PIPELINE WORKFLOW**

-This is a demo project to process NYC Taxi datasets (can be found [here](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page)) monthly.
+This is a demo project to process NYC Taxi datasets monthly (datasets can be found [here](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page)).

 This demo project uses the core features of airflow which include:
 - Variables